VijayN53/VSDSquadron_Mini_Internship/README.md

 **GitHub Profile:** [VijayN53](https://github.com/VijayN53)<br />
 **Linkedin Profile:** [N VIJAY](https://www.linkedin.com/in/n-vijay-a3950122b?lipi=urn%3Ali%3Apage%3Ad_flagship3_profile_view_base_contact_details%3BIbIZWmtARZ65D08AaTXuWQ%3D%3D)<br />
 ***
-+ **Task 1:** The task is to install the necessary tools for this internship such as Ubuntu on VMBox, Visual C++ and write a sample C code and analysing RISC asssemby code for the sample C code
 <details>
-  <summary><b>Task 1: Installing Tools and a Sample C Code</b></summary>
+<summary><b>Task 1:</b>The task is to install the necessary tools for this internship such as Ubuntu on VMBox, Visual C++ and write a sample C code and analysing RISC asssemby code for the sample C code</summary>

   **1.Installing Ubuntu on VMBox**<br />
   After installing the tools then open the terminal on Ubuntu to type the command.<br />